Women in South Korea: Legal rights

-Reproductive Rights
+Reproductive rights

 As this commentary examines a number of pronatalist policies implemented in South Korea within the last decade, the aim of the commentary is to assess how such policies could harm women's reproductive health if they are implemented only with the intention of controlling population growth.
 Since 2005, South Korea has heavily regulated and promoted the use of reproductive technologies, including abortion technologies and assisted reproductive technologies (ARTs), to increase population growth.
 South Korea has one of the lowest fertility rates in the world.

-During the period 1990-1994 to 2015-2019, the number of unintended pregnancies in South Korea decreased by 49%.
+Between 1990–1994 to 2015–2019, the number of unintended pregnancies in South Korea decreased by 49%.
 Abortion rates declined by 46% during the same period.
-During 2005-2009, the share of unintended pregnancies that ended in abortion reached 67%, then decreased to 62%.
+During 2005–2009, the share of unintended pregnancies that ended in abortion reached 67%, then decreased to 62%.

-South Korea’s criminal code has been amended to remove abortion care from its provisions effective January 1st, 2021.
+South Korea's criminal code has been amended to remove abortion care from its provisions effective January 1, 2021.
 This will eliminate legal barriers to accessing the required abortion care.
-Abortion in South Korea was illegal in most circumstances from 1953 to 2020.
+Abortion had been illegal from 1953 to 2020.
 A pregnant woman who undergoes an abortion can be sentenced for a year in prison or fined as much as 2 million won.
 Two years of prison could be handed down to healthcare workers who perform abortions.
-Except in cases of rape or incest, pregnancies that may jeopardize the health of the woman, or if the woman or her spouse are suffering from certain hereditary or communicable diseases, the ban does not apply.
-However, abortions are often performed despite this, and the law is rarely enforced.
-As a result, Patients and healthcare providers were prevented from discussing their experiences, sharing information, and getting support from each other.
+Abortions are often performed despite this, and the law is rarely enforced.

+As a result, patients and healthcare providers were prevented from discussing their experiences, sharing information, and getting support from each other.
 It was ruled unconstitutional by the Constitutional court on April 11, 2019, and a law revision must be carried out by the end of 2020.
-After being proposed for revision in October 2020, the law was not voted upon by the deadline of December 31st, 2020.
+After being proposed for revision in October 2020, the law was not voted upon by the deadline of December 31, 2020.